‘I just couldn’t believe what happened’: Tesla crashes into Central Texas garage

 “At minimum, I would hope they would want to look into it deeply enough that they understand why this happened and make sure their cars don’t do that again,” Jai said.
 “Please, Tesla, if you are listening, come out, investigate.”

-The Raos want an investigation so that no one else has to live with the impact of something like this, again.
+The Raos want an investigation, so no one else has to live with the impact of something like this, again.

-More than 750 Tesla owners have complained to U.S. Safety regulators that their vehicles can brake for no reason when the partial auto-pilot mode is in use.
-Back in may, the NHTSA asked the automaker for all consumer and field reports received about false braking, as well as reports of crashes, injuries, deaths and property damage.
+More than 750 Tesla owners have complained to U.S. safety regulators their vehicles can brake for no reason when the partial auto-pilot mode is in use.
+Back in May, the NHTSA asked the automaker for all consumer and field reports received about false braking, as well as reports of crashes, injuries, deaths and property damage.
 The NHTSA is also looking into whether Teslas, running on autopilot, are able to detect and stop for motorcycles.